Best Mocktail Recipes

 If you batch-prep on Sundays, the ginger turmeric shot pairs well with a reset week – ten shots in one go, one each morning before the first juice of the day.

-Course Drinks, Juice
+Course Drinks, Juice, Wellness

-Cuisine American
+Cuisine Mediterranean

 Prep Time 10 minutes